-If the auctioneer has said 'open' then the auctioneer can say 'close'.
+If the auctioneer has not said 'sold!' and the auctioneer has not announced the current price, then the auctioneer can announce the current price.

-If the auctioneer has said 'open' and the auctioneer has not said 'close' then any buyer can tell his bid price, as long as his bid price is higher than the current price.
+If the auctioneer has not said 'sold!' and the auctioneer has announced the current price, then any buyer can announce his bid price, as long as bid price is greater than current price.

-When a buyer tells his bid price then his bid price becomes the current price and he becomes the highest bidder.

-When the auctioneer says 'close' then the highest bidder becomes the winner.
+When a buyer announces his bid price, then his bid price becomes the current price.
+When a buyer announces his bid price, then that buyer becomes the highest bidder.
+If any buyer has announced his bid price, then the auctioneer can say 'sold!'.
+When the auctioneer says 'sold!', then the highest bidder becomes the winner.